sarat-ravi/elixir-formatter/README.md

 # Overview
-Format your elixir code automatically using `mix format`
+Format your elixir code automatically using `mix format`, by simply installing this extension and configuring it to be the default formatter for `elixir`, if it is not already chosen by default.
+If the `editor.formatOnSave` setting in Visual Studio Code is set, then the elixir file that is being edited will be formatted automatically on saving.

 ## Configuration
 By default, this extension runs `mix format` using the workspace root directory as the working directory.
 The following